openbci-archive/OpenBCI_NodeJS_Wifi/ROADMAP.md

 ## Short term - what we're working on now

 - Unit tests!
-- Documentation for public functions

 ## Medium term

-- Browserify this module
+- Make this module work in the browser
-- Examples
+- Get the simulator added for the wifi shield